grommet/grommet/src/js/components/Button/README.md

 **button.active.default**

 Adjustments to the default Button style when the Button is active.
-Expects `{}`.
+Expects `object`.

 Defaults to